Generic Name: pentazocine hydrochloride and naloxone hydrochloride

 If concomitant use is warranted, carefully observe the patient, particularly during treatment initiation and dose adjustment.
 Discontinue Pentazocine and Naloxone Tablets if serotonin syndrome is suspected.

 Monoamine Oxidase Inhibitors (MAOIs)

-Concomitant use of monoamine oxidase inhibitors (MAOIs) with pentazocine and naloxone tablets may cause CNS excitation and hypertension through their respective effects on catecholamines.
-Caution should therefore be observed in administering pentazocine and naloxone tablets to patients who are currently receiving MAOIs or who have received them within the preceding 14 days
+Concomitant use of monoamine oxidase inhibitors (MAOIs) with Pentazocine and Naloxone Tablets may cause CNS excitation and hypertension through their respective effects on catecholamines.
+Caution should therefore be observed in administering Pentazocine and Naloxone Tablets to patients who are currently receiving MAOIs or who have received them within the preceding 14 days

-Anticholinergics or other medications with anticholinergic activity when used concurrently with opioid analgesics may result in increased risk of urinary retention and/or severe constipation, which may lead to paralytic ileus.
+The concomitant use of anticholinergic drugs may increase risk of urinary retention and/or severe constipation, which may lead to paralytic ileus.

 Smoking tobacco could enhance the metabolic clearance rate of pentazocine reducing the clinical effectiveness of a standard dose of pentazocine.

 Long-term animal studies have not been completed to evaluate the carcinogenic potential of the combination or individual components of Pentazocine and Naloxone Tablets.

 Studies to evaluate the mutagenic potential of the components of Pentazocine and Naloxone Tablets have not been conducted.